 The Best Fertilizer for Tomatoes at Different Stages of Growth

-But before we proceed, let me get one thing clear.
-There is no single fertilizer that works best for all gardens.
-If there were, gardening would be simple and arguably, also outright boring, wouldn't it?
-Let's take a look at some facts and fertilizer options to help you pick the right ones based on the stage of growth.
+With guidance, you're going to have an amazing crop, year after year.
+But before we proceed, let me get one thing clear: There is no single fertilizer that works best for all gardens at all times of year.
+If there were, gardening would be a breeze (and arguably also boring).
+Let's take a look at some facts and fertilizer options to help you pick the right one, based on the plant's stage of growth.

 - Nitrogen takes care of the foliage, but too much nitrogen leads to bushy plants with little or no fruit.

 - Potassium helps the plant grow rapidly and produce flowers and fruit.
 But it's very important when it comes to photosynthesis and tolerance to some diseases.

 Do I need fertilizer to start my tomato seeds?